Close

 Joint Injections

-Joint injections deliver targeted pain relief and anti-inflammatory medication directly into affected joints, providing effective relief under specialist care.
+Joint injections (cortisone steroid injections) deliver targeted pain relief and anti-inflammatory medication directly into the affected joints, providing effective relief under the guidance of a specialist.
+Our clinic offers joint injections in Leeds.

 Joint Injections